UnitTestBot/UTBotJava/utbot-gradle/docs/utbot-gradle.md

 ### How to configure the log level

-To change the log level run the `createSarifReport` task with the appropriate flag.
+To change the log level run the `generateTestsAndSarifReport` task with the appropriate flag.

-For example, `createSarifReport --debug`
+For example, `generateTestsAndSarifReport --debug`

 Note that the internal gradle log information will also be shown.